 - Right to data portability (Art.
 20 GDPR).

 You also have the right to complain to a data protection supervisory authority, in particular in the Member State of your habitual residence, your place of work or the place of the alleged infringement if you consider that the processing of personal data related to you is unlawful.
 The supervisory authority responsible for us is:

 If you have given us consent to the processing of your data, you can revoke it at any time with effect for the future.
 The lawfulness of processing your data until revocation remains unaffected by this.
 For the assertion of your rights or if you have any other data protection concerns, you can contact us at any time via the contact details listed in section 1 above and/or in our imprint.

-8. Addition information on your right of objection
+6. Additional information on your right of objection